-If you figured your tax using the Schedule D Tax Worksheet (in the Schedule D (Form 1040) instructions or in the Form 1041 instructions), you must use the Worksheet for Line 17 on page 19 to figure the amount of tax to enter on line 17 of Form 1116 if: Line 17 of the Schedule D Tax Worksheet is greater than zero, and Line 35 of the Schedule D Tax Worksheet is less than line 36.
+Form 1041 filers.
+You must use the Worksheet for Line 17 on this page to figure the amount of tax to enter on line 17 of Form 1116 if:

+Line 17 of the Schedule D Tax Worksheet is greater than zero, and Line 34 of the Schedule D Tax Worksheet is less than line 35.

 Adjustment exception.
-If you gualify for the adjustment exception and you did not make adjustments to any foreign qualified dividends or foreign capital gains (or losses) that you have, you can elect not to adjust your qualified dividends and capital gains.
+If you qualify for the adjustment exception, you can elect not to adjust your gualified dividends and capital gains.
 You make this election by not completing the Worksheet for Line 17.
-You must make this election if you have any foreign qualified dividends or foreign capital gains (or losses) and you chose not to make any adjustments to those amounts when you completed lines 1 and 5.
+You must make this election if you have any foreign qualified dividends or foreign capital gains (or losses) and you chose not to make any adjustments to those amounts when you completed lines 1a and 5.
+You cannot make this election if you have any foreign qualified dividends or foreign capital gains (or losses) and you made adjustments to those amounts when you completed lines 1a and 5.
+In this case, complete the Worksheet for Line 17.
 You qualify for the adjustment exception if:

-1. The amount of your foreign source qualified dividends plus the amount of your foreign source net capital gain is less than \$20,000, and qualifying widow(er);
+1. The amount of your foreign source qualified dividends plus the amount of your foreign source net capital gain is less than \$20,000, and

-Line 17 of the Schedule D Tax Worksheet (Form 1040) is less than or equal to:
+2. Line 18 of the Schedule D Tax Worksheet in the Schedule D (Form 1040) instructions is less than or equal to:

-\$195,850 if married filing jointly or
+\$209,250 if married filing jointly or qualifying widow(er);

-\$97,925 if married filing separately;

-• \$160,850 if single; or
+\$104,625 if married filing separately; \$171,850 if single; or •

-\$178,350 if head of household (or, for trusts and estates, line 17 of the Schedule D Tax Worksheet (Form 1041) is less than or equal to \$7,650).
+\$190,550 if head of household (or, for trusts and estates, line 17 of the Schedule D Tax Worksheet in the Schedule D (Form 1041) instructions is less than or equal to \$8,200).